YangfanCheng1/github.io/index.md

     }
 }
 ```
-Above snippet shows that no only we can automate logs for each http request to our API, but also we can log extraction time using custom annotation:
+Above snippet shows that no only we can automate logs for each http request to our API, but also we can log execution time using custom annotation:
 > 2024-04-11T13:00:39.720-04:00  INFO [core, 661aba370bf972c054d12916af39f3fa, 54d12916af39f3fa] 56182 --- [nio-8080-exec-6] io.github.yangfan.core.CoreController    : GET /api/users?id=123

 And:
 > 2024-04-11T13:00:39.798-04:00  INFO [core, 661aba370bf972c054d12916af39f3fa, 54d12916af39f3fa] 56182 --- [nio-8080-exec-6] i.g.y.core.common.logging.LogConfig      : getFoo([123]) -> FooBarResponse[value=a, b] - time taken: 70ms

 ### Declarative Programming
 Maintenance and readability become critical aspects of any code base that is evolving to be increasingly large and complex.
 That's why having a declarative style can be very beneficial.
 AssertJ, for example, has become a popular way in writing unit tests in java due to its declarative-ness.
-Let's take a naive approach example in object comparison:
+Let's look at a naive approach in object comparison:

 ```
 if (coffee.equals(drink)